 Ah that’s exciting a good choice!
-What about director?“Steven Spielberg!”
+What about the director?“Steven Spielberg!”

-Well you have most certainly been accomplishing what Scotland is glad to have you showing acting talent!
+Well, you have done what Scotland is grateful for by displaying acting talent!
 Do you still get nervous on set?
 Or does it just come naturally?“I do get nervous but it’s good being nervous to a point.
-Theatre is terrifying whether you have a big or small audience.”
+“Whether you have a large or small audience, theatre is terrifying.”

 What would be your favorite movie you could watch over and over again?“I have lots of favorite movies but I LOVE the Star Wars films and I can watch The Empire Strikes Back over and over again.”

 What about if you could have 3 actors talents who’s would you take?“3 actors talents?
 Johnny Depp’s, De Niro’s also I love Harrison Ford.”

 Now that is talent in a cup!
 How many overall films have you done?“If you include short and feature.
 Around 10.
 Ask again in a year’s time hahaha.”